KDE/digikam-doc/image_editor/enhancement_tools.rst

 1. **Subject Selection**: include a small margin around your subject in the selection.
 For complex subjects (like hair), use higher Iterations values (15-20).
 For simple subjects with clear edges, lower Iterations values (5-10) are sufficient.

-2. **Blur Settings**: start with a moderate Radius (around 10) and adjust as needed.
+2. **Blur Settings**: start with a moderate Smoothness (around 10) and adjust as needed.
 Use higher Transition values (50-80) for more natural-looking results.
 For portraits, try to keep some sharpness in the edges of the subject.

 3. **Image Types**: works best with images that have clear separation between subject and background.
 For busy backgrounds, use higher Radius values to create more separation.
 For portraits, position the selection to include all of the person's hair.

-4. **Performance**: higher Iterations values require more processing time.
+4. **Performance**: higher iteration values for the subject segmentation require more processing time.
 For large images, you may need to be patient while the tool processes.

 Technical Details
 ~~~~~~~~~~~~~~~~~

 The Background Blur tool uses the following processing pipeline:

-1. **Subject Segmentation**: uses OpenCV's GrabCut algorithm to separate the subject from the background.
-The number of iterations can be adjusted for better accuracy with complex subjects.
+1. **Subject Isolation**: uses OpenCV's GrabCut algorithm to separate the subject from the background.
+The number of iterations can be adjusted for better accuracy with complex subjects using the **Subject Segmentation** parameter.

-2. **Mask Refinement**: applies morphological operations to smooth the segmentation mask.
-Optionally dilates the mask to include more of the subject.
+2. **Mask Refinement**: to smooth the segmentation mask, you can optionally dilates the mask to include more of the subject.

 3. **Background Blurring**: applies Gaussian blur to the background while preserving the subject.
 Uses a distance transform to create smooth transitions between blurred and sharp areas.
+The blur effect is controlled by the **Smoothness** parameter.

 4. **Progressive Blur**: creates a gradual transition from sharp to blurred areas.
-The transition effect is controlled by the Transition parameter.
+The transition effect is controlled by the **Progressive Transition** parameter.

 Limitations
 ~~~~~~~~~~~